thomaspwang/check-classification/README.md

 The label file should be a csv with each row corresponding directly to the check number (e.g. row 0 are the headers, and row 1 corresponds to `mcd-test-N-front-1.jpg`.
 The label file must be contiguous, but the dataset does not need to include all files specified by the label set.
-The datasets provided by @jts (N=1-5) should all work.
-Examples of label files are in the datasets provided by @jts; convert the mcd-test-N-image-details.numbers to csvs and that will be a valid label file.
+The datasets provided by @jtongseely (N=1-5) should all work.
+Examples of label files are in the datasets provided by @jtongseely; convert the mcd-test-N-image-details.numbers to csvs and that will be a valid label file.

 <br> **3.
 Run Inference on the Dataset** <br>